Guusvanmeerveld/Samuel/README.md

   - 'NOT_QUITE_BLACK'
   - 'RANDOM'
 - `CACHE_LOCATION`: Not required, specifies the location of the cache <ins>directory</ins>, which can be useful in a Docker environment.
 Default: `{APP_DIR}/.cache`
 - `CACHE_TIMEOUT`: Not required, specifies the amount of time request data will be cached for in <ins>milliseconds</ins>.
-Default: `50000`
-- `REDIS_URL`: Not required, specifies the url to connect with the Redis database.
-- `REDIS_PASSWORD`: Not required, used in combination with `REDIS_URL` to specify the password for the user.
-- `REDIS_USER`: Not required, used in combination with `REDIS_URL` to specify the user.
-- `SOUNDCLOUD_TOKEN`: Required token to authorize with Soundcloud.
-For more information on how to acquire this token, please refer to [this](https://stackoverflow.com/a/43962626/14346660) link.
+Default: `1000 * 60 * 5`
 - `PING_ADDRESS`: Not required, specifies the address to ping for the network check.
 Default: `ping.archlinux.org`.
 - `LANGUAGE`: Not required, specifies the language the bot should use.
 Default: `EN`.
 Supported languages:
   - 'EN'
   - 'NL'
+- `MAX_AUDIO_FILE_SIZE`: Not required, the max file size for downloading an audio file from Discord in bytes.
+Default: `100MB`
+- `PLACEHOLDER_IMG`: Not required, the image to show when no image could be found for a song.
+Default: `https://raw.githubusercontent.com/Guusvanmeerveld/Tempo/master/img/placeholder.jpg`
+- `MAX_QUEUE_LENGTH`: Not required, the max length a song queue can be.
+Default: `50`

 ## Building